nicolas-cadart/ground_segmentation/README.md

 ## TODO

-- [ ] use mean point instead of lowest-Z ?
+- [ ] use mean point / 10th percentile instead of lowest-Z ?
-- [ ] run segmentation from a different coordinates than (0, 0, 0)
+- [x] run segmentation from a different coordinates than (0, 0, 0)
 - [ ] Use non-linear range binning
+- [ ] Filter out outlier lines